 Treatment as prevention

-Having an undetectable viral load for 6 months or more means it isn't possible to pass the virus on during sex.
+Having an undetectable viral load for 6 months or more means it is not possible to pass the virus on during sex.
 This is called undetectable=untransmittable (U=U), which can also be referred to as "treatment as prevention".

 A condom is the most effective form of protection against HIV and other STIs.
 It can be used for vaginal and anal sex, and for oral sex performed on men.

-HIV can be passed on before ejaculation through pre-come and vaginal secretions, and from the anus.
+HIV can be passed on before ejaculation through pre-cum and vaginal secretions, and from the anus.

 It's very important condoms are put on before any sexual contact occurs between the penis, vagina, mouth or anus.